 For maintenance medications, the retail pharmacy program allows for a total of three fills at a retail pharmacy (one original fill and two refills).
 Maintenance medications are prescriptions commonly used to treat conditions that are considered chronic or long-term.
 These conditions usually require regular, daily use of medicines.
 Examples of maintenance medications are those used to treat high blood pressure, heart disease, asthma, and diabetes.
-Additional fills will not be covered by the Plan.
 Each fill can be for no more than a 30-day supply.
 Note that you are allowed a total of three fills, even if each is for less than 30 days.
+The full cost of any additional fills will be the Member's responsibility; additionally, a penalty may be charged in connection with such additional fills, which will not be covered by the Plan.